Lewis & Clark Baseball League: Branding

 Mahrt desired a name that paid homage to the rich history that surrounds St. Louis.
 But with a lofty ambition to draw talent from coast-to-coast, the moniker also needed to carry national recognition.
-Too locally-responsive and it would not be approachable or understood by college players back east or out west.
-The trek of Meriwether Lewis and William Clark perfectly encapsulated that aspired versatility.
+Too locally responsive and it would not be approachable or understood by college players back east or out west.
+The journey of the Lewis and Clark Expedition to explore the newly acquired Louisiana Purchase territory between 1804 and 1806, which started near St. Louis and traveled to the Pacific Ocean and back, perfectly encapsulated that aspired versatility.

-Even in the 21st century, Lewis and Clark are still a point of pride and reverence in all of America, despite a current culture that is apathetic to its own history.
-Their iconic presence is still felt in elementary school curriculum, as well as products, businesses, and schools that carry their namesake.
-Any town that developed along their early-1800s route has a distinct Lewis and Clark identity or influence.

-Though the Lewis and Clark Expedition covered thousands of miles, it had just one symbolic starting point: eastern Missouri.
-For Mahrt, that was enough to tether the region to the league.
-It could be something St. Louisans embrace as their own; the local summer collegiate baseball league, without overtly using the city name or the typical Gateway Arch graphic.
-Since the area was the launch site for one historic journey, so too could it be the beginning of brilliant careers (baseball or otherwise) for other young men.

-The ampersand that commonly links Lewis to Clark has become the iconic shorthand logo, with an epsilon version prominently displayed on the front of every team's hat.
+The ampersand that commonly links Lewis to Clark has become the league's iconic shorthand logo, with an epsilon version prominently displayed on the front of every team's hat.
 The league chose to showcase one unifying logo in this case, a punctuation mark instead of unique, team-specific fonts or graphics.
-The colors differentiate one team from all others.
-It can be an ambiguous conversation starter, but there is no denying that each team's New Era caps are clearly part of the same league.
-For this reason, the "Amp[ersand] League" is another colloquial nickname for the LCBL.
+The colors differentiate each team from all others.
+For this reason, the "Amp[ersand] League" was another colloquial nickname for the LCBL.